maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 > These variables collectively orchestrate a dynamic feedback loop of **projection → rotation → resonance → synthesis**, transforming latent semantic vectors into coherent, structured ideas.
 > This method treats language as a dynamic energy field rather than a static database.

-> These variables collectively orchestrate a dynamic feedback loop of **projection → rotation → resonance → synthesis**, enabling the transformation of latent semantic vectors into coherent, structured ideas.
-This approach transcends static databases by treating language as an evolving energy field.

 *(Lite limits you to one rotation; v1.0 unlocks multi‑angle recursion.)*